akevalion/MyAnimations/README.md

 # MyAnimations
-my personal creations
+My personal animations.

-To used download last version of Roassal3 in pharo11.
+To used download last version of Roassal3 in pharo11, in macOs.

 ```st
 [Metacello new